zbyszeksmiechowicz/microgateway/kubernetes/docs/automatic_sidecar.md

    -o, --apigee_org           * Apigee Organization.
    -e, --apigee_env           * Apigee Environment.
    -v, --virtual_host         * Virtual Hosts with comma seperated values.The values are like default,secure.
-   -t, --private              y,if you are configuring Private Cloud.
+   -i, --private              y,if you are configuring Private Cloud.
 Default is n.
    -m, --mgmt_url             Management API URL needed if its Private Cloud -r, --api_base_path        API Base path needed if its Private Cloud -u, --user                 * Apigee Admin Email
-   -p, --password             * Apigee Admin Password -n, --namespace            Namespace where your application is deployed.
+   -p, --password             * Apigee Admin Password -t, --token                * Apigee Oauth Token
+   -n, --namespace            Namespace where your application is deployed.
 Default is default -k, --key                  * Edgemicro Key.
 If not specified it will generate.
    -s, --secret               * Edgemicro Secret.
 If not specified it will generate.